aramse/training-k8s-intro/README.md

 ```sh
 docker run -p 8000:80 my-joker-app
 ```
-Open http://localhost:8000 in your web browser.
+Open http://localhost:8000 in your web browser, also request the `/joke` endpoint

 ### Build and run another container
 In a separate window, make a simple change to the `hello` request handler in `serve.py`, build, and run another container: